thejsj/datda/README.md

 **Will my data get overwritten if the database already exists?**

-No. Mtr expects your source database to exist and your target database **not** to exist.
+No. datda expects your source database to exist and your target database **not** to exist.
 It will created the database automatically.

 **Will primary indexes get imported as primary indexes?**

-Yes.
-Mtr imports the primary index from and to the database.
+Yes. datda imports the primary index from and to the database.
 If the source database is MongoDB, it will import the `_id` into `id`, deleting a preexisting `id` property.
 If RethinkDB is the source database, it will import whatever the primaryIndex is in that table into the `_id` property in MongoDB, deleting anything previously in the `_id` property.

 **Will secondary indexes get imported?**